 - Clean out your bee hotels and bee boxes for solitary bees and store the bee cocoons in a dry, cool place over winter.
 Read here for more information on bee hotel winter management.

 There will be plenty more jobs we can do over the winter months to help bees thrive next spring.
-So, look out for future posts each month.
+So, look out for future posts.

 For information on IDing and helping bees earlier in the year see my Bees to See in October blog here, Bees to See in September blog here, Bees to See in August blog here, Bees to See in July blog here, Bees to See in June blog here, Bees to See in May blog here and Bees to See in April blog here, Bees to See in March blog here.